Renting

-Renting, also known as hiring or letting, is an agreement where a payment is made for the temporary use of a good, service or property owned by another.
-A gross lease is when the tenant pays a flat rental amount and the landlord pays for all property charges regularly incurred by the ownership.
-An example of renting is equipment rental.
-Renting can be an example of the sharing economy.
+Renting, also known as hiring or letting, is an agreement where a payment is made for the use of a good, service or property owned by another over a fixed period of time.
+Typically a written agreement is signed to establish the roles and expectations of both the tenant and landlord.
+There are many different types; a rental agreement tends to refer to short-term rental, whereas lease refers to longer-term rental, also known as leasing.

 History

 Various types of rent are referenced in Roman law: rent (canon) under the long leasehold tenure of Emphyteusis; rent (reditus) of a farm; ground-rent (solarium); rent of state lands (vectigal); and the annual rent (prensio) payable for the jus superficiarum or right to the perpetual enjoyment of anything built on the surface of land.

 Reasons for renting

 There are many possible reasons for renting instead of buying, for example: